HumanCellAtlas/data-portal-content/content/learn/userguides/data-processing-pipelines/pipeline-portability.md

 ### What do we mean by portability?

-When developing a pipeline, it can be easy to build in assumptions about the environment and infrastructure in which it will run.
-This makes is difficult for others to use or modify the pipeline.
+When developing a pipeline, it can be easy to build in assumptions about the environment and infrastructure in which it will run; these assumptions make it difficult for others to use or modify the pipeline.
 One goal of the Human Cell Atlas (HCA) is to create data processing pipelines that can be run by many investigators, not just within the Data Coordination Platform (DCP); we refer to this goal as data processing pipeline portability.

 ### Introduction